When will the next consultation process occur?

 Who is responsible for the final decision on the skilled migration occupation lists?

-The Minister for Citizenship and Multicultural Affairs makes the final determination on the skilled migration occupation lists.
+The Minister for Immigration, Citizenship and Migrant Services and Multicultural Affairs makes the final determination on the skilled migration occupation lists.
 The Department of Employment, Skills, Small and Family Business provides labour market analysis and stakeholder advice to Government to inform the decision-making process.

 How often will the Regional Occupation List (ROL) be reviewed?